Income-tax Act, 2025

-The Income-tax Act, 2025 is the charging statute of income tax in India.
+The Income Tax Act, 2025 is the charging statute of income tax in India.
 It contains 536 sections across 23 chapters and 16 schedules, aiming to modernise the country’s direct tax system, simplify compliance, and reduce litigation.

 The revised bill was tabled on 11 August 2025 following the withdrawal of an earlier version introduced in February 2025, and became law upon receiving Presidential assent on 21 August 2025.

-Background and timeline
+Background and Timeline

 The Ministry of Finance announced a comprehensive overhaul of the Income-tax Act, 1961, citing the need for simplification after over six decades of amendments.

 The original Income-tax Bill, 2025 was introduced in the Lok Sabha on 13 February 2025 and referred to a Select Committee chaired by MP Baijayant Panda.
 The committee submitted over 285 recommendations, of which 32 were considered significant.
 Based on this feedback, the government withdrew the bill on 8 August 2025 and introduced a revised version three days later.

+On 7 February 2026, the IT Department released the final draft rules and forms that will come into place and sought for public opinion for changes and comments if any prior to effecting the legislation.